 * As mentioned above, different types of RWRs may have very different capabilities.
 The essence of an RWR is a receiver to pick up radar transmissions.
 Early RWRs simply gave an alarm, and were only designed to pick up a specific radar or a small set of specific radars.
 If a new radar was introduced that operated on a different band, they were blind to it.
 Modern RWRs are based on wideband receivers backed up by a digital processor.
 The processor has a "library" of signatures of specific radars, and such an RWR will not only give an alarm but will identify the type of radar.
 It may also be able to indicate that a radar not in its library has illuminated the aircraft, but will not be able to specify the type.

-Very sophisticated RWRs will also be able to give the direction of the threat.
+RWRs may also be able to give the direction of the threat.
 One way to do this is to mount receiver antennas on nose, tail, and the wingtips.
 The RWR will compare amplitudes or time of arrival of a specific signal arriving at the four antennas to give the angle to the radar.
-A more sophisticated approach is to use phase comparison of the signal to give the angle.
+Another approach is to use phase comparison of the signal to give the angle.

 Confusingly, there are a number of different acronyms for a system that identifies and locates radars, and to make matters worse the use of this terminology has evolved over time and may differ from source to source.
 In general, the acronyms tend to more identify different missions instead of different technology.
 These acronyms include: